This post may contain affiliate links. Click here to see what that means.

 - What affects your food tolerance?
 The most difficult variable for me is my hormones.
 I have bad PMS and hormonal migraines (despite AIP).
 So, I make sure to avoid reintroductions around this time, as then I would not know if it was the food or my hormones causing the reaction.
 Stress also definitely affects food tolerance.

 - Have you ever done an AIP reset (where you did the elimination phase over again)?
 If yes, what was the motivation, and did you find it helpful?
 Yes.
 After having felt so much better, I flared up very badly after going through a chelation protocol for heavy metals, that my body didn’t handle well.
 So I started AIP elimination all over again.
 Looking back now, I think that it would have been better to investigate for other infections in my gut; unfortunately the testing is very expensive.
 One of the biggest problems I see is that when people don’t get better, they remove more foods.
 That is what I did, but I don’t think that is the answer.
 That is the time to start looking for infections or other root causes.
 The thing that made the biggest difference to me and what has allowed me to eat most things now, was taking saccharomyces boulardii.
 It's a beneficial yeast that can help in the treatment of SIBO and candida.
 It took me finding the right doctor to figure that out, and I think I stayed on an elimination diet for too long.
 Eileen's Editorial Note: Supplements are very bio-individual.
-What works for one person doesn't always work for another.
-While it may be tempting to copy Yael here, working with a practitioner is a better choice.
+What is helpful to you might be different from what is helpful to Yael.

 - Are there any foods allowed on the AIP that you discovered you don’t tolerate?
 Yes, many.
 Especially the sulfur-based foods, such as onion, garlic, cauliflower, etc. They are mainstays in AIP recipes, which made things quite difficult.
 I still can’t handle onion or garlic raw, but I can have a small amount cooked in dishes now without too much reaction.
 Also, I couldn’t handle too much fiber or high FODMAP foods for a very long time, but the S. Boulardii, I mentioned above also helped me with this issue.